 Sub-Params: Submodel_type

 Usage Rules: Each submodel must begin with the keyword [Submodel].
 The submodel name must match the one that is listed under an [Add Submodel] keyword and must not contain more than 20 characters.
-An .ibs file must contain enough [Submodel] keywords to cover all of the model names specified under the [Add Submodel] keyword.
+A .ibs file must contain enough [Submodel] keywords to cover all of the model names specified under the [Add Submodel] keyword.

 Submodel_type subparameter is required and must be one of the following: Dynamic_clamp, Bus_hold, Fall_back